dqops/dqo/docs/examples/data-validity/percentage-of-rows-passing-sql-condition.md

 [sql_condition_passed_percent_on_table](../../checks/table/custom_sql/sql-condition-passed-percent-on-table.md) check.
 Our goal is to verify if the percentage of rows passed a custom SQL condition does not fall below the set thresholds.

-In this example, we will set three minimum percentage thresholds levels for the check:
+In this example, we will set the minimum percentage threshold level for the check:

-- warning: 100.0%
 - error: 99.0%
-- fatal: 95.0%

 If you want to learn more about checks and threshold levels, please refer to the [DQOps concept section](../../dqo-concepts/definition-of-data-quality-checks/index.md).

 **VALUE**

-If the percentage of data falls below 100.0%, a warning alert will be triggered.
+If the percentage of data falls below 99.0%, an error alert will be triggered.

 ### Data structure